-This article was last reviewed in February of 2018 and is based on research available at that time.
+This article was last reviewed in December 2018 and is based on research available at that time.
 We will attempt to update this page as new evidence and best practice becomes available.

 Many people may be aware of the recent resurgence in talk surrounding whole blood transfusions on the battlefield.
 There is quite a bit of stigma surrounding blood product administration.
 This article is meant to empower medics in talking with their battalion PAs and Surgeons about Fresh Whole Blood (FWB).
 Hopefully, we can challenge the dogmatic approach to resuscitation in favor of some good evidence-based medicine.